remap/cibic21-mapbox-web/README.md

 Messages may be passed via one or more of the following methods:

-- Calling the handelMessage on the MapManager instance with a message object
+- Calling the `handelMessage` method on the `MapManager` instance with a message object
 - WebSocket messages with json data
 - Window postMessage messages

 ### Direct Message Passing

-No special configuration needs to be passed to the MapManager constructor to enable direct message passing.
+No special configuration needs to be passed to the `MapManager` constructor to enable direct message passing.

 ```js
 const mapMan = new MapManager({});